Dan-Burns/ChACRA/README.md

           -j 16 \
           -n 16
 ```
 This command will run 1000 replica exchange cycles with 1000 timesteps per cycle (default), saving coordinates every 10 cycles (default).
-You can add warmup steps before the replica exchange begins to allow for equilibration and decorrelation of the systems at the different Hamiltonian scalings. "run-hremd --help" details the available options.
+You can add warmup steps before the replica exchange begins to allow for equilibration and decorrelation of the systems at the different Hamiltonian scalings.

-16 replicas were specified for the small example system.
-For systems with 100,000 to 400,000 particles you might need anywhere from 20-40 replicas to obtain adequate exchange probabilities. -j specifies the number of jobs.
-You don't necessarily need a job for each system but your number of jobs should be a multiple of the number of available GPUs.

-If you encounter errors here it could be due to starting coordinates that aren't adequately minimized or equilibrated.
-Another common error is related to CUDA driver version incompatibility with OpenMM dependencies.
+#### Restarts
+To continue running, just execute the above command again and a new run/ folder will be created in each of the directories.
+You'll find the extended run output there when the script exits.

+#### Output
 run-hremd also calls process-output to automatically generate the state trajectories, run the contact calculations, and write some ChACRA output.
 These outputs are found in state_trajectories/run_{i}, contact_output/run_{i}, and analysis_output/run_{i}.

 A .pml file and a .csv is written to the analysis_output/run_{i} directory so you can visualize the chacras and know which contacts are most sensitive on each chacra.
 The total_contacts.pd reflects the  accumulated data for all the runs and the .pml and .csv file reflects all of the combined runs as well.
 You should keep running until these outputs converge.
 The .csv file provides the names of the most sensitive interactions on each chacra.
 The residues in the first couple contacts in each column can be good targets for structure-activity investigations.

-To continue running, just execute the above command again and a new run/ folder will be created in each of the directories.
-You'll find the extended run output there when the script exits.

 The output will report on any chacra (principal component) that passes a significance test.
 The energy-dependent response patterns (pc projections) can be seen with the chacra_modes.png plot.
+You can choose to examine fewer chacras by running your own analysis in a notebook.

+#### Visualization

 ![chacras](https://github.com/Dan-Burns/ChACRA/assets/58605062/00a98056-bd79-4a3f-95ec-656688838301)